 Those unconscious habits won’t bring customers to you.
-In fact, they are communicating your unease to your shoppers.
+They are communicating your unease to your shoppers.

 And when you have a whole crew of people doing that, the energy in your entire store turns toxic... it makes shoppers walk out saying to themselves, "Something just didn’t feel right about that store."

 9 Effective Ways to Improve your Body Language

-Improving your body language will fortify the message you're trying to send across to your customer.
+Improving your body language will fortify the message you're trying to send to your customer.

 1. Lift the sternum (that’s the flat bone at the front center of your chest)

 This allows more oxygen into the lungs.
-A good image to maintain is that of a string pulling your posture up from your sternum.
+A good image to maintain is a string pulling your posture up from your sternum.
 This allows your shoulders to take on a relaxed position when engaging strangers.

 2. Lean forward (but just a bit)

 Yes, it’s subtle, but it keeps you from leaning backward, which is negative body language.

 A smile is your best tool to get someone to like you, and when you don’t smile, it’s the quickest way to turn someone off.
-A genuine smile shows in your eyes so no worries if you're sporting a mask.
-Throughout the pandemic, this type of smile earned its name "smize."
-A fake smile, on the other hand, may not make it to the eye.
+A genuine smile shows in your eyes, so don't worry if you're sporting a mask.
+Throughout the pandemic, this type of smile earned its name, "smize."
+A fake smile, on the other hand, may not make it to the eyes.

 4. Use your hands

-Don’t overdo this but when you gesture with your hands in a natural way, you are creating energy.
+Don’t overdo this, but when you naturally gesture with your hands, you create energy.

 5. Meet their eyes

 We like people who look at us.
-Too much eye contact and it can feel threatening, but too little and you come off insincere.
+Too much eye contact can feel threatening, but too little and you come off as insincere.
 Yes, this is a balancing act to practice.

 Point directly at a feature and look at it together.
 Shoppers will follow your hand movement, and so will their eyes as you describe the benefit.
-Use an open hand or two fingers together, it's perceived as more open and friendly.
+Using an open hand or two fingers together it's perceived as more open and friendly.